 If an absence of three (3) or more days is planned, parents/guardians must provide written notification to the front office at least one (1) week prior to the first day of the planned absence.
-Failure to provide written notification for this type of absence will forfeit the opportunity to make up the missed work for credit.
 Make-up work may not be provided prior to the planned absence.
 It will be provided once the student returns to school and must be completed in the timeframe identified below.